mangodreyy/HaoroShi-Deeptection/README.md

 Get started with HaoroShi Deeptection in 3 simple steps:
 1. **Download** the extension files from this repository
 2. **Load** the extension in your browser (see [Installation](#installation) for browser-specific steps)
-3. **Activate** by clicking the extension icon and start analyzing!
+3. **Activate** by clicking the extension icon and start analysing!

 ## 📦 Installation